spaceship27/XsollaSDK/readme.md

 # Xsolla SDK

 > [!Warning]
-> This unofficial SDK is not maintained by Xsolla
+> This SDK is not maintained by Xsolla
 >
 > Xsolla is in no way associated with this project

-Unofficial Xsolla SDK for Godot using `HTTPRequest`
+Xsolla SDK for Godot using `HTTPRequest`

 Version  `1.0.6`